WrightGroupSRI/HelloWorldPlugin/README.md

 If you prefer, you can skip this section and instead use VS Code to compile a different plugin from github as described in the "Typical workflow with the HelloWorld Plugin" section.

-### Build the sample plugin in the SDK container
+### Build the sample plugin using the SDK container

 The example plugin is in /home/vdev/CameraMotion

-Launch the container with a terminal using:
+From your host, launch the container with a terminal using:
 ``docker run -it labonny/vurtigo-sdk:v320 /bin/bash``

 This should log you in as the "vdev" user in "/home/vdev" in the container.
+The following commands are run inside the container.

 To build the sample plugin, navigate to the folder and make a build directory:
 ```